Coagent Networks Revisited: Preliminaries

-In the problems we will consider, each state contains not only information about the environment but also information about the \textit{state of the agent} $\pi$, describing something internal to the agent that is relevant to its execution.
-Thus, we will use the subscript $\pi$ in $\mcS_\pi$ to denote this augmented set of states.
-Sometimes we will also use $\mcS_{env}$ to explicitly talk about only states of the environment.
+In the problems we consider, each state contains not only information about the environment but also information about the \textit{state of the agent} $\pi$, describing something internal to the agent that is relevant to its execution.
+Thus, we will use the subscript $\pi$ in $\mcS_\pi$ to denote this augmented set of states, and use $\mcS_{\env}$ to exclusively refer to states of the environment.
 In both cases, the exact definition will be dependent on the context.
 For this part, we will simply use $\mcS$.
-Further, a subset $\mcS_{init} \subset \mcS$ is defined as the subset of possible initial states.
+Further, a subset $\mcS_{\op{init}} \subset \mcS$ is defined as the subset of possible initial states.